The Commercial Evidence

 None of it is Jonathan's opinion.
 All of it points in the same direction.

-Three research pillars
+Five research pillars

 Gallup Q12